-Allen served as Chairman of the Manufacturing Competitiveness Initiative for the National Association of Manufacturers since 2014.
+Allen served as Chairman of the Manufacturing Competitiveness Initiative for the National Association of Manufacturers from 2014 to 2021.

 Allen serves on the board of directors of several companies, including Armada-Hoffler (AHH-NYSE) and previously as a director on Nano Risk Assurance Intl, Material Intellect, Inc.(private Houston, Texas), Lee Technologies (private Fairfax, VA, until acquired by Schneider Electric)

-He presently serves on the Advisory Board to AI/BI//ML company Bird Analytics (private India, CA & CO) and previously on the advisory board to NXT Energy Solutions (NSFDF: OTC and TSX), and Ambassador for the Association of Passive Optical LAN fiber-based technology.
+He served on the Advisory Board to AI/ML company Bird Analytics and NXT Energy Solutions (NSFDF: OTC and TSX), and was Ambassador for the Association of Passive Optical LAN fiber-based technology.

 In 2009, Allen launched the American Energy Freedom Center, serving as Chairman until 2011, and rejoining as Chairman in March of 2013 until 2019.
 The Center, a 501(c)(3) charitable organization, educated Americans on positive solutions and ideas for more American jobs, competitiveness and prosperity through the development and use of America’s plentiful energy resources and innovation.